 While the organizers and their Twitter minions belittled anyone who argued against them by calling them paranoid and assured the nation that no one said we should ban guns all together, that is, in fact, exactly what some of the protesters suggested.
 The NRA posted a video to Twitter, showing protesters arguing that all “fully semiautomatics” should be banned.
 The people shown didn’t know what made a semiautomatic; one even suggested it was the number of rounds that could be fired, or perhaps the type of ammunition, that made some guns semi-auto.
 One person holding a sign labeling her a teacher couldn’t describe or define a bump stock.
 The same so-called educator thought that an AR-15 was anything with “automatic loading and refiring.”
 Another openly advocated the repeal of the Second Amendment all together, saying that civilians didn’t need guns or any other weapon that could kill people in “an instant of a second.”

 It’s reasonable to assume that the NRA only showed the crème de la crème of moronic answers, but that doesn’t change the fact that these uninformed people are marching – and presumably voting – against the Second Amendment.
 Despite this passion, they refuse to put in the minimal effort required to educate themselves on the issue.
-They would rather make complete fools of themselves publicly and advocate for the revocation of rights they don’t understand.We value your comments!
-Please weigh in on our comment section below.
+They would rather make complete fools of themselves publicly and advocate for the revocation of rights they don’t understand.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com